How to Turn Off AI Overviews in Google Search Results

 I think Google AI Overview has more room for improvement before it can be used standalone.
 So, turning it off helps you do your research on your own and avoid AI bias, if any.

-As of August 2025, Google doesn’t offer a simple “off switch” to permanently disable AI Overview.
-It’s deeply integrated into Google Search, especially for users in supported regions.
+As of August 2025, Google does not offer a direct way to permanently disable AI Overview.
+There is no on or off toggle.
+It is built into Google Search, especially in regions where the feature is fully rolled out.

-How to Turn Off AI Overviews on Desktop
+How to Turn Off Google AI Overviews on Desktop

 Here’s how to manage AI Overview on desktop browsers like Chrome, Edge, Firefox, or Safari.